2i2c-org/infrastructure/docs/howto/operate/setup-new-project.md

    issue.

 2. Run terraform (with instructions in the org-ops repo README).
-This will give you a detaile plan on what exactly terraform will do. **Scrutinize this carefully** - only a new project should be created, nothing else should change.
+This will give you a detailed plan on what exactly terraform will do. **Scrutinize this carefully** - only a new project should be created, nothing else should change.
 Particularly, there should be no **delete** actions.